Anti Clockwise Spiral Traversal Of A Binary Tree In C++ - C++ Programming Tutorial

 Example 1:

-Let us take an example to illustrate the anti-clockwise spiral traversal of a binary tree in C++.
+Let's consider a scenario to demonstrate the counterclockwise spiral traversal of a binary tree in C++.

 Example